sasetz/fiit_template/lib.typ

   pagebreak()
   pagebreak() // intentional empty page

+  // FIXME: actually, everyone needs an abstract in both languages

   // if the language is not Slovak, the university requires students to provide
   // a Slovak version of the abstract if lang != "sk" {